McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/hSynteny.md

 width="450"
 height="300" />

-The menu seen when a gene is hovered over:
+This is an example of a menu seen when a gene is hovered over:

 <img src="/src/assets/synteny_menu.jpg"
 width="300"